-Is your organisation looking for a student or graduate to fill a casual, part-time or full-time role?
+Is your organisation looking for a student, apprentice, trainee or graduate to fill a casual, part-time or full-time role?
 Or would you like to increase your organisation's profile among our future gradutes?

-Advertise vacant positions and tutor opportunities, promote your graduate program, run information sessions and more through Swinburne's Careers and Employability team.
+Advertise vacant positions, promote your employment and graduate programs, recruit an apprentice or trainee, run information sessions and more through Swinburne's Careers and Employability team.

 Advertise vacancies to our students

 Advertise your current employment opportunities to our students and recent graduates through the SwinEmploy online employment board.
 We accept advertisements for:

 - full-time, part-time or casual positions

 - paid internships or vacation work

 - entry level, apprentice, trainee or graduate positions

 Connect with future-ready candidates

 We have a range of free events, programs and services to connect you with current students and recent graduates.
 These include opportunities to: